Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 1. Time Frames

 All time frames related to these resolution processes or otherwise listed in the Procedure may be extended on a case-by-case basis for good cause as necessary to ensure the integrity and completeness of the resolution process, to comply with a request by law enforcement, to accommodate the availability of witnesses, to account for University breaks or pre-approved leave, to account for the complexities of an Investigation (e.g., the number of witnesses and volume of information provided by the parties), or to address other legitimate reasons.
 Any extension of a time frame, and the reason for the extension, will be shared with the parties in writing.
-The EOC will make best efforts to complete the resolution process in a timely manner by balancing principles of thoroughness and fundamental fairness with promptness.
+The UCO will make best efforts to complete the resolution process in a timely manner by balancing principles of thoroughness and fundamental fairness with promptness.

 2. Resources

-A Report and Response Manager in the EOC will serve as a resource and point of contact for both parties and any witnesses throughout the applicable resolution and appeal processes to answer questions about the process and to connect parties to resources, support, accommodations, or Supportive Measures, as appropriate.
+A Report and Response Manager in the UCO will serve as a resource and point of contact for both parties and any witnesses throughout the applicable resolution and appeal processes to answer questions about the process and to connect parties to resources, support, accommodations, or Supportive Measures, as appropriate.

-To the extent permitted by law and subject to some limitations, throughout the resolution process conducted by the EOC, any party may have a Support Person and/or Advocate present at any meeting related to resolution of a report under the Policy.
+To the extent permitted by law and subject to some limitations, throughout the resolution process conducted by the UCO, any party may have a Support Person and/or Advocate present at any meeting related to resolution of a report under the Policy.
 For more information about the role of a Support Person or Advocate, refer to the Policy.

 D. Informal Resolution Process